Blog Layout

 Under the California landlord tenant laws, a landlords' responsibilities include:

-• Treating all California tenants fairly and equally as per the state’s Fair Housing Laws described in the Fair Housing Act.
+• Treating all California tenants fairly and equally as per the state’s and Fair Housing Laws described in the Fair Housing Act.

 • Providing your residential tenant with a rental property that meets all the local and state codes and avoids housing discrimination.